Avani8/TPM/install.md

 To build and install the tpm2-abrmd software the following dependencies are required:

-...GNU Autoconf...
+GNU Autoconf
----GNU Autoconf archive---
+GNU Autoconf archive
 GNU Automake
 GNU Libtool
 C compiler